blehman/datasciencecoursera/get_clean_data/assignment1/CodeBook.md

 Note1: these fields contain a mean or std.

-Note2: "act_num", "act_txt", "subject", and "set" were to respectively lable the activity number, activity description, subject number, and train/test set.
+Note2: "act_num", "act_txt", "subject", and "set" were added to respectively label the activity number, activity description, subject number, and train/test set.